 The range of alternate postulates shows CO2 affecting in the range of ~2% – ~20%.
 Of these a median value of ~10% is agreed between Lindzen, (as published by the IPCC) and other sceptic academics such as Plimer, Carter, Ball and Archibald.
 Even lower values are quotes down to ~2% (Salby), whereas other IPCC quoted values give CO2 a significance of up to ~21%.

-In alarmist terms of course, a CO2 concentration reaching 1000 ppmv would be considered to be beyond catastrophic even though at a maximum it might only give rise to a temperature increase of ~0.49°C according to the median case.
+In alarmist terms of course, a CO2 concentration reaching 1000 ppmv would be considered to be beyond catastrophic even though at a maximum it might only give rise to a temperature increase of ~0.49°C according to the median case and result in truly luxuriant plant growth.

 The concomitant effect of the higher levels of warming from atmospheric CO2 that have been postulated is that the proportion of the total ~33°C then attributable the water vapour and clouds in the atmosphere is displaced so as to be unrealistically even down to 79%.

-It is simply not plausible that CO2, still a minor trace gas in the atmosphere, currently at the level of ~400 ppmv, or 0.04%, achieves such radical control of Global temperature, when compared to the substantial and powerful Greenhouse Effect of water vapour and clouds in the atmosphere?
+It is simply not plausible that CO2, still a minor trace gas in the atmosphere, currently at the level of ~400 ppmv, or 0.04%, achieves such radical control of Global temperature, when compared to the substantial and powerful Greenhouse Effect of water vapour and clouds in the atmosphere, with water concentrations in the atmosphere ranging between 2.0% – 4.0% around ground level.

 There are the clearly divergent views of the amount of warming that can result from additional CO2 in future.
 But even in a worst case scenario of maximum CO2 effectiveness, whatever change that may happen can now only ever have a marginal future effect on global temperature and it certainly cannot lead to a catastrophic and dangerous temperature increase.